Channels with Markov Synchronization Errors: Information Stability and Capacity Bounds

 We will call the distribution $p$, for which the maximum is achieved, the \emph{optimal distribution} (for $W$).
-By the \emph{mutual information capacity/i-capacity} of channel sequence $V=V^\infty$ we mean the asymptotic average i-capacity of $V_n$ per input symbol:
+By the \emph{i-capacity} of \emph{channel sequence} $V=V^\infty$ we mean the asymptotic average i-capacity of $V_n$ per input symbol:

 if the limit exists.
-Note that the i-capacity of a \emph{channel} always exists, since $\bfI(W,p)$ is a concave function of the input distribution $p$ with countable number of coefficients; however, the i-capacity of a \emph{channel sequence} might not exist, since sequence $\bfI(V_n)/n$ might not converge \footnote{Consider a channel which is ideal for even $n$ and complete noise for odd $n$.
+Note that the i-capacity of a \emph{channel} always exists, since $\bfI(W,p)$ is a concave function of the input distribution $p$ with a countable number of coefficients; however, the i-capacity of a \emph{channel sequence} might not exist, since sequence $\bfI(V_n)/n$ might not converge \footnote{Consider a channel which is ideal for even $n$ and complete noise for odd $n$.
 In this case, the sequence of values of $\bfI(V_n)/n$ is $\log_2|\mX|$, $0$, $\log_2|\mX|$, $0,\dots$ Such sequence has no limit for $|\mX|>1$.}.

 For a channel $W$ and its input distribution $p$, define the \emph{mutual information variance} as the variance of mutual information density: